Перейти к основному содержимому

 These are the questions which faced participants in the fifth seminar of a cycle called “Problems Relevant to the Theory of Iconographic Imagery — Past and Present”, featuring SFI Rector and member of the Association of Art Critics, Candidate of Pedagogical Sciences Aleksandr Kopirovskij.
 Kopirovskij’s presented on the topic “Icon and Picture: Problems of Perception”.
 The seminar session, which took place at the Andrej Rublev Museum of Ancient Russian Art on the 3rd of June, was chaired by Yulia Aleshkova, PhD.

 “Historically, the veneration of icons was the victory over iconoclasm, i.e. over the negation of the very possibility that the image [of God] could be illustrated,” said Kopirovskij.
 “But today, when icons can be rendered by nearly anyone who can manage to hold a brush, independent of whether that person has a personal relationship with the image or is simply filling an order, the very practice of iconography and the veneration of icons faces us with some difficult questions.
-More often than not these days, icons are created not by the Church from within its tradition, but by individual people — both believers and non-believers, by people who may or may not have any talent or ability.”
+More often than not these days, icons are created not by the Church from within its tradition of faith, prayer and life, but by individual people — both believers and non-believers, by people who may or may not have any talent or ability.”

 “Many people are sure that the primary difference between an icon and a painting lies in that a painting stirs up feeling and that an icon must not do this, in principle,” said seminar chair Yulia Aleshkova.
 “At the same time, such a complete ‘sterilization’ of the iconic image in quest of dispassion can lead to so called ‘dead icons’.”